Extensions in Cello Thumb Position

 THE 1-2 EXTENSION

 Whereas in the Neck Region, the 1-2 tone can be a problem (because of the large distances involved), in the thumb position, even though the 1-2 semitone is more comfortable, the 1-2 tone does not usually require any special contortions of the hand so we can barely consider it as an extension, and certainly not as a problematic extension.
+Larger 1-2 extensions are looked at in the following practice material:

 THE 2-3 EXTENSION